-I would not be exaggerating one bit if I said I had no idea how to pack for a camping trip.
-I knew we needed the tent (duh) and air mattresses, sleeping bags, camping chairs, food and picnic stuff, but beyond that?
+We were total newbies, still are in fact, and I would not be exaggerating one bit if I said I had no idea how to pack for a camping trip.
+I knew we needed the tent (duh) and air mattresses, sleeping bags, and food, but that’s about it.
 Thank you to my veteran camper friend and Google.
 I seriously searched for “what to pack for a camping trip.”
+If you need help packing for a camping trip, here’s a great “what to pack” resource.
+Some of these items listed may be extra, but some, seriously–pack the things.

-After my search, I made a list, being careful to include everything I could think of.
-Only, once you actually get to where you are going do you really know what you need.
+Be careful and plan well.
 During that first night, we realized how ill-prepared we were.
 Because of high temperatures during the days, I assumed our tent would get hot and we wouldn’t need very warm pajamas.
 I thought wrong.
 Needless to say, that next day, we made a run to the store for extra clothes and a sleeping bag.

 - Be sure to check the weather, paying close attention to the highs and lows.

 - Coffee.
-Do not forget that, and do not forget extra in case you have a mishap or two, which we did.
+Do not forget that, and do not forget extra in case you have a mishap or two, speaking from experience.

-- Pack more water than you think you need.
+- Pack more water and food than you think you need.

-- Take extra clothes because some kid is going to forget you said to stay away from the water or mud as the case may be.
+- Take extra clothes because some kid is going to forget you said to stay away from mud.

 - The kids can play as hard and as loud as they want…until 10pm.